DUI Car Insurance in Texas

 Use state high-risk car insurance programs if denied

-If traditional insurers refuse to cover you, the Texas Automobile Insurance Plan Association (TAIPA) can provide coverage.
-To qualify, you must show documented refusals from two insurers within the past 60 days.
-TAIPA guarantees coverage at state-mandated limits, though premiums are typically higher.
+If regular insurers won't cover you, the Texas Automobile Insurance Plan Association (TAIPA) will.
+You'll need documented refusals from two insurers within the past 60 days to qualify.
+TAIPA guarantees coverage at state-mandated limits, though premiums run higher.

 5. 5